 Follow Andrew Weaver’s surprising and historic first election campaign as he breaks through BC’s two-party stronghold to become our first Green MLA.
-Fearing that BC’s climate leadership would fall by the wayside (which it did), Weaver decides to run for a party that has never won a seat in its 30 year history.
+Fearing that BC’s climate leadership would fall by the wayside (which it did) Weaver decides to run for a party that had never won a seat in its 30 year history.

-The film also explores how far scientists will go to warn of the dangers of runaway climate change, including SFU biologist Lynne Quarmby and former NASA climate scientist James Hansen, who was arrested outside the White House in 2011 protesting the Keystone XL pipeline from the Alberta oilsands.
-With science leading the way, Running on Climate shows how individuals have acted locally to help prevent a global catastrophe.
+The film also explores how far scientists will go to warn of the dangers of runaway climate change, including SFU biologist Lynne Quarmby and former NASA climate scientist James Hansen, who was arrested outside the White House in 2011 protesting the Keystone XL pipeline from the Alberta tarsands.
+With science leading the way, Running on Climate highlights individuals acting locally to help prevent a global catastrophe.

 September 7, 2019

 A film about hope, Toad People is a touchingly sweet yet infuriating story about humans, owls and amphibians in Chilliwack, and the inspired community-led movement to save an endangered species.
 It’s also the story of many families and communities across BC who are taking action to save the wildlife in their backyard, whether it’s toads, mountain caribou, rattlesnakes or barn owls.

 Despite having some of the most diverse wildlife in North America – including 1,900 species at risk – British Columbia is one of only two provinces in Canada with no endangered species law.

 Released last fall, this unusual film was sold out for festival showings in Vancouver, Whistler, and Squamish.
 With breathtaking cinematography, The Radicals is a film that follows four snowboarders and surfers driven to become social and environmental stewards through their connection with the environments in which they play.